xinhuang/xinhuang.github.com/_drafts/a-broken-implementation-of-multi-threading-observer-pattern.md

 ## Overview

-In an implementation of the Observer Pattern, usually there are two ways for an observer to de-register itself during:
+In an implementation of the Observer Pattern, usually there are two ways for an observer to de-register itself during destruction:

 1. De-register in `Observer` destructor
 2. Use `std::weak_ptr` in `Observable`